pelegs/wordle_guesser/README.md

 	   and a `t` in the last place)

 If no arguments are given, the script returns a random word.

-The script works by elimination, implemented via a simple regex per position.

 Examples of using the script: